shevandrin/rqti/pkgdown/index.md

 3. Write test (xml) to disk according to QTI standard and upload test file to your learning management system.
-4. Download results data from your learning management system and read it in with the rqti package for statistical analysis.
+4. Download results data from your learning management system and read them with the `rqti` package for statistical analysis.

 Each step includes certain `rqti` functions, the most useful of them are shown in the following diagram: